linrunwei/KillDDL/README.md

 ## IV.
 Notes for Test Run Our Application:
 1. Download latest version of Android Studio;
-2. Download our application and unzip it;
+2. Download our project and unzip it;
 3. Open up Android Studio, select `Open an existing Android Studio project`, navigate to the unzipped project folder and select `Open`;
 4. The project will start to build automatically, wait until it finishes.
 It should take less than a minute;
 5. Click `Run` button on the toolbar on the top;